04 Jan Workers’ Comp and “Off The Clock” Employees

 Workers’ compensation insurance usually covers employees when they’re injured in the workplace performing within the scope of their employment.
-Naturally you might also assume coverage ends when employees are “off the clock.”
+Naturally you might also assume your policy does not cover “off the clock” employees.
 However, things aren’t always that simple.

 Coming & Going Rule